Women

 What are Women's Rights?

 The women's rights movement began in the 19th century, and the fight continues to this day.
+In many parts of the world, women still do not enjoy the same rights and opportunities as men.

-Even in places where women have the legal right to do these things, often bureaucracy, social stigmas, fear of reprisal, lack of education, and other barriers exist to prevent women from exercising their rights.
+There are places where women cannot vote, cannot open bank accounts, own property, attend high school, seek employment, or travel unaccompanied.
+Even in areas where women have the legal right to do these things, often bureaucracy, social stigmas, fear of reprisal, lack of education, and other barriers exist to prevent women from exercising their rights.

-Find top women's rights organisations working tirelessly to expose dire rights situations, and promote and secure a more gender equal world for women in every corner of the world.
+Let us take you on a history tour through the Suffragette movement and various right-to-vote campaigns throughout history.
+Find top women's rights organisations working tirelessly to expose dire rights situations and promote and secure a more gender-equal world for women in every corner of the world.

 We also highlight the most pressing women's rights issues today.
 Find extensive categories on violence against women, femicide, reproductive rights, female genital mutilation, child marriage, dowries, women in conflict regions, trafficking, sexual abuse and harassment, and specific issues faced by women in developing countries.